 Professor Beresin received her J.D. with honors from George Washington University Law School and a B.A. in Political Science from Penn State University.

-Amy Saji is a Supervising Attorney and Clinical Teaching Fellow in the Health Justice Alliance (HJA) Law Clinic.
+Amy Saji is a second-year Supervising Attorney and Clinical Teaching Fellow in the Health Justice Alliance (HJA) Law Clinic.
 Prior to joining HJA, Amy worked as a special education attorney at the Center for Children’s Advocacy (CCA).
 In her role, Amy dedicated herself to ensuring that youth of color and students with disabilities had equitable access to quality education services, despite their zip code.
 Amy provided legal services, training, systemic, and legislative advocacy by partnering with state, district, medical, and community partners to ensure holistic representation.
 In addition, she co-supervised legal interns in CCA’s legal clinic with UConn School of Law, mentoring students sitting in the seat she herself once sat in.
 Amy also worked as a staff attorney at Greater Hartford Legal Aid in its housing unit and assisted clients with housing conditions and eviction matters.

 During law school, Amy externed with the DC Office of Police Complaints, UConn’s Office of Institutional Equity, National Legal Advocacy Network, and CCA’s Medical-Legal Partnership.
 She served as President of the UConn Public Interest Law Group, Assistant Managing Editor of the Connecticut Public Interest Law Journal, and was the Special Education Teaching & Research Assistant.
 Prior to law school, Amy interned at congressional, political, and community organizations, and her research in political science has been presented and placed at conferences.